Welcome to Norrbotten's museum

 On request, we conduct lectures, city walks and workshops linked to cultural conservation, cultural environments and building conservation.

-The main aim of the Interreg Aurora project is to preserve and promote the centuries-old cultural heritage of trawl fishing in Tornedalen for future generations.
-The living cultural heritage is a vital and well-known part of Torneälven's identity.
+The main aim of the Interreg Aurora project has been to preserve and promote the centuries-old cultural heritage of net fishing in the Tornedalen for future generations.
+The living cultural heritage is a vital and well-known part of the identity of the Tornedalen River.

 The project consists of four work packages that include activities from the development of a protection strategy to a mobile exhibition, VR tools and applications.
 The goal is to make the cross-border gillnet fishing culture better known using, for example, events, podcasts and marketing materials.
 An essential part of the project is to transfer knowledge to younger generations.
 Traditional practitioners, fishing communities, municipalities, organizations and other stakeholders are involved in the sustainable protection work in the project.